limapedro12/LDTS_Game/docs/README.md

 **Consequences**

-As every time we change the [state](https://github.com/FEUP-LDTS-2022/project-l01gr06/blob/c0690bfd418efcde9a68d979afc54693e1da76a5/src/main/java/spaceinvaders/model/GameModel.java#L14) of the game, its behavior changes completely, so it becomes much easier to have a different class to handle each state.
+Every time we change the [state](https://github.com/FEUP-LDTS-2022/project-l01gr06/blob/c0690bfd418efcde9a68d979afc54693e1da76a5/src/main/java/spaceinvaders/model/GameModel.java#L14) of the game, its behavior changes completely, so it becomes much easier to have a different class to handle each state.

 #### SINGLETON PATTERN
 **Problem in Context**